 What causes back lanes to develop ruts and potholes or poor drainage?

-Over time, gravel back lanes can deteriorate due to extreme weather changes, regular vehicle traffic, drainage from private properties, overgrown vegetation, and from large equipment.
+Over time, gravel back lanes can deteriorate due to extreme weather changes, regular vehicle traffic, drainage from private properties, overgrown vegetation, and traffic from heavy equipment.
 The issue can get worse if top soil or other is used to fill these in.